krisrs1128/talks/2025/20250711/notes.md

 for improvement.

 One widely used package is called splatter it's even been used in microbial studies.
-I think it actually has a very interesting in her face example you can see the parameters which have been modified, depending on whether they're capitalized or not.
+I think it actually has a very interesting interface example you can see the parameters which have been modified, depending on whether they're capitalized or not.
 But the simulation mechanism is actually quite simple.
-Maybe even a little bit naïve.
-It also uses a Gaussian model just like what we did in our original PLOS multi domain paper.
+It uses a Gaussian model just like what we did in our original PLOS multi domain paper.

 ---